-Hi, my name is Alex Marchisone and I'm a session drummer/producer based in London, UK.
-I've been recording extensively with Grammy winner, David Bowie's producer Tony Visconti.
-I play in West End shows Hamilton, Book Of Mormon, Wicked and I produce and record drums in my studio, through some amazing NEVE 8801's and at amazing Visconti Studio.
+Hi, my name is Alex Marchisone and I'm a drummer/producer/composer/songwriter based in London, UK.
+I've been recording extensively with Grammy Award winner producer Tony Visconti (David Bowie).
+I play in West End shows Hamilton, Book Of Mormon, Wicked and I produce and record in my studio and at amazing Visconti Studio.

 I am a Ludwig, Paiste, Vic Firth and Roland endorsee.